howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 ### Extending the GraphQL schema with the `User` type

 Now that you have a `User` data model in your database schema, it's time to add a `User` type to your GraphQL schema.
-To keep your codebase modular and readable, you are going to put the `nexus` definitions and resolver code in a separate `src/graphql/User.ts` file.
+To keep your codebase modular and readable, you are going to put the  Nexus definitions and resolver code in a separate `src/graphql/User.ts` file.

 <Instruction>